 - 🏅 Looking for the best overall city to retire to in Florida?
 Sarasota has a massive retiree community, excellent health care access and recreation, and decent affordability.

 Buying a house in a different city or state can be tough when you aren’t familiar with the local market.
 A good local real estate agent will know the market front and back, and they’ll be able to help you find the perfect neighborhood and home for you.

 Finding an agent you like and trust doesn’t have to be hard or time consuming.
 Our friends at Clever Real Estate make it simple to find the best Florida real estate agents from top-rated brokers such as Keller Williams, RE/MAX, and more.
 Their fully licensed concierge team will learn about your preferences and goals to connect you with the right agents for your specific needs.

-And in Florida, you'll even get up to 0.5% cash back after closing!
-For a $400,000 home sale, that puts $2,000 back in your pocket — just for finding a fantastic agent through Clever.
+And in Florida, you’ll even get cash back after closing!
+For a $400,000 home sale, that puts money back in your pocket — just for finding a fantastic agent through Clever.

 The Best Places to Retire in Florida

 |🚨Hurricane Heads Up

 All of the cities on our list are on the coast, which makes them some of the best retirement communities near the beach in the U.S. The majority of the time, they have beautiful, sunny skies and temperate climates.

 However, all of these coastal cities are vulnerable to hurricanes, especially with recent climate change.
 Miami and Tampa in particular top most lists for dangerous U.S. cities in terms of hurricane susceptibility.
 The safest places from hurricanes in Florida are mostly in northern inland communities, as far from the water as you can get in a panhandle state.

 Generally, if you want to be safe from hurricanes, Florida might not be the place for you.
 Here are some other options to consider.